ajagnanan/openshift-elasticsearch/README.md

 #### Kibana
 Kibana is configured by editing the file `kibana.yml.erb` from the git repo's root.

+### Updates

+Currently, just Kibana is upgradeable.
+The setup looks at an environment variable to handle the upgrade.
+The steps are as follows:

+  - rhc set-env KIBANA_VERSION=4.0.2 -a <app> --namespace <domain>
+  - trigger a `deploy` by pushing a change with git

+Note: only Kibana 4 is supported by this cartridge

 ### License
 This cartridge is [MIT](http://opensource.org/licenses/MIT) licensed.